rhysjamesmason/linux-enforcer/README.md

 # linux-enforc
-.A repository that has a checklist on what to do to secure and harden your Linux systems
+A repository that has a checklist on what to do to secure and harden your Linux systems.